Amateur Photographer verdict

 Along with price and design, the GoPro HERO12 Black also contains some of the same features as its recent predecessor the HERO11 Black and has the same GoPro Enduro (1720mAh) battery as the 11 Black, front and back screens, as well as being the same dimensions (71.8 x 50.8 x 33.6 mm), processor, and weight (154g).

 The HERO12 offers two interfaces – Easy and Pro.
 In the Easy mode, the camera adjusts settings for you which is great if you are starting out and getting to know the camera – or even if you are using the camera casually and just want great footage.
 The Pro mode unlocks all the features available and allows you to have more control – but with that comes more to learn and get your head around.
-Getting to know the camera, Easy Mode was the default mode I chose, but when spending longer with the camera and wanting to get more out of it with less restrictions, it made sense to change to Pro.
+I chose Easy Mode while getting to know the camera; but when spending longer with the camera and wanting to get more out of it with fewer restrictions, it made sense to change to Pro.

 Like the HERO11 Black, the HERO12 Black features the same 1/1.7-inch 27MP 8:7 sensor that can capture 16:9, 9:16, 4:3 and 8:7 footage.
 It can shoot at up to 5.3K 60fps and 4K 120fps, in 2.7K it can capture 240fps.
 Plus, up to 8x Slo-mo, 4x 120fps at 4K, 8x 240fps at 2.7k.
 As well as 27MP photos, 24.7MP stills can be captured from video.